6 Foods to Avoid When You Have Dry Mouth

 1: Acidic Foods

 Acid eats away at your tooth enamel, leaving your teeth vulnerable to decay.
 Saliva helps neutralize acids from the foods you eat to minimize the damage they cause.
-But dry mouth decreases saliva production, and without saliva, acidic foods can cause extensive damage.
+So acidic foods can be particularly harmful for people with dry mouth as they have limited saliva to neutralize acids and protect teeth from decay.

 It’s best to avoid highly acidic foods like citrus fruits and condiments that contain vinegar.
 Besides damaging teeth, the acid can also worsen the mouth sores that dryness causes.
 Low-acid foods you can still enjoy in moderation include bananas, apples, oatmeal, and skinless chicken.